Kayaking Silver Springs

 Manatee Tours!
 In the winter months November though February the manatees migrate to the springs to stay warm.
 The water temperature in the spring stays 72 degrees year round, so on the cold winter days there will be numerous manatees in the spring.
 Manatees can not survive very long in waters colder than 68 degrees.
-During the spring and summer, there are resident manatees that live here, including a mother and her calf.
+During the spring and summer, there are resident manatees that live here.
 Getting out in the water early is always better to see tons of wildlife.

 Abundant Florida wildlife can all be seen here, including possible sightings of manatees, magnificent marsh birds, alligators and wild rhesus macaque Monkeys.
 Silver Springs famous history includes Tarzan and several Hollywood movies that were filmed here.
 Silver Springs State Park is located at 5656 E Silver Springs Blvd.
 Silver Springs Fl.
 34488

 It’s a Wild Life!

 Kayaking Silver Springs is like traveling back in time.
 There is so much history to be seen and learned here.
 Silver Springs became very popular after the civil war.
 The Silver Springs attraction began in the late 1870’s and was the first tourist attraction in Florida.
 The Florida state park system took over the attraction in 2013.
 In 1971 the river was designated a natural national landmark.
-The park is over 5000 acers with an improved and widen kayaking launch , several hiking trails and bicycling areas as well as equestrian trails and a museum.
+The park is over 5000 acres with an improved and widen kayaking launch , several hiking trails and bicycling areas as well as equestrian trails and a museum.
 Camping is by reservation only.

 The raw beauty of the Silver River is unlike any other in Florida, and what better way to experience it, than with a kayaking tour.
 Wildlife is at almost every turn, and old props from attractions dating back to the 1930,s are still standing along the beautiful Kings Trail which harbors a replica of Fort King, named after Colonel William King, commander Florida’s fourth infantry and the first governor of the provisional West Florida region.
 The original Fort King located just a few miles down the road, was eventually turned into the court house for Ocala.
 A town was born!